 Individuals with suicidality behaviour have regular and overwhelming thoughts about ending their own life.
 They also may have previous attempts of trying to end their life or are thinking about doing it in the future.
 Suicide is one of the most common cause of death in people with eating disorders, however, with suitable treatment and support individuals can recover from both the eating disorder and suicidal thoughts.
 Our team can offer a full mental health nurse assessment and provide the psychological treatment and support an individual needs.
 It's important for them to know they are not alone.

 Trauma was originally defined as exposure to actual or threatened death, serious injury, or sexual violence.
 In recent years the definition of trauma has expanded to now include severe emotional or psychological abuse.
-Trauma, especially in childhood, has been linked to the onset of eating disorders as a psychological coping mechanism for emotion or as a means for a young person to feel in control of a situation.
+Trauma, especially in childhood, has been linked to the onset of eating disorders as a psychological coping mechanism for emotion or as a means for a person to feel in control of a situation.
 This is most common for anorexia nervosa.
 In some cases, trauma has been linked to multiple impulsive behaviour, which in turn contributes to the impulsive nature of binge eating disorder and bulimia nervosa.
-Our team can offer a full mental health nurse assessment and provide the psychological treatment and support the child or young person needs.
-Our team is trained in safeguarding children and young people who have experienced trauma.
+Our team can offer a full mental health nurse assessment and provide the psychological treatment and support the child or adult needs.
+Our team is trained in safeguarding children and adults who have experienced trauma.
 To find out how we can help with trauma and eating disorders please contact us.

 We can get you an immediate assessment and decide which treatment option would be best for your loved one.